Taking your tracks down the street may involve more than finding the car keys

 Originally, I planned to mix the music myself, delivering two-track versions of the music to the film’s sound engineer.
 Then the film’s producers decided to do both a stereo and a surround mix.
 While that’s great for the music, it’s bad news for me, as I really don’t consider myself a Mix Maestra.
 After I met with the engineer to go through the score, he volunteered to mix both the initial stereo version and subsequent surround versions.

-Don’t pop the cork off the champagne yet.
-Getting from the composer’s studio to the mix studio held some challenges.
+But I couldn’t pop the cork off the champagne yet.
+Getting from the composer’s studio to the mix studio held some challenges, and what I learned in dealing with these challenges will prove useful to anyone planning to take their tracks to another studio for mixing.

-The first hurdle I faced was track transfer: getting the mix studio and mine to peacefully co-exist.
-I’m working on a Mac running Digidesign Pro Tools, and the engineer is working on a PC, using Steinberg Nuendo (increasingly popular with surround engineers).
+The first hurdle I faced was track transfer: getting the mix studio and mine to peacefully coexist.
+I work on a Mac running Avid Pro Tools, and the mix engineer is working on a PC using Steinberg Nuendo (increasingly popular with surround engineers).
 In a perfect world, everyone is using the same gear, so it’s simply a matter of saving the project and burning some discs.

 The most time-consuming solution was ultimately the most accurate.
 We decided to export everything to interleaved Broadcast WAV Files (BWF).
 This format retains original timecode information, and is compatible with both Macs and PCs.
 Interleaved files were used so the engineer wouldn’t have to import separated (.L and .R) stereo tracks.

 My next task was to prepare the stems for the mixdown.
 A stem mix is sort of like a shorthand mix.
-You eq and pan tracks, add effects, all the normal mix procedures.
-But instead of bouncing everything to two tracks, you keep different groups (stems) separate.
+You EQ and pan tracks, add effects, all the normal mix procedures… but instead of bouncing everything to two tracks, you keep different groups (stems) separate.
 For example, a stem mix might include drums on channels 1–2, bass on channel 3, keyboards on channels 4–5, guitars on channels 6–7, etc. The idea is that when you put all these faders at unity, the stem mix will play back exactly like the stereo version.
-Stem mixes are favored in post-production for their flexibility in dealing with last-minute changes.
-(See Figure 2.)
+Stem mixes are favored in post production for their flexibility in dealing with last-minute changes.

 Sonically this score is anything but “organic.”
 Several cues feature a number of low-end pads, moving counter to each other and taking up a lot of space.
 There are harsh industrial elements, soft acoustic guitars, wheezy mangled Rhodes-type sounds, and lots of motion from all instruments.

 My usual method in any mix is to roll off the low end at about 50–60 Hz, using about 6 dB of cut.
 On this project there was a lot to lose with that approach.
 Since we’d be mixing in surround ultimately, the engineer asked that I not roll anything off from the low end.
-This documentary has lots of dialog, but no huge explosions, car crashes, dinosaurs, or other subsonic frequencies in the bass channel…which leaves the .1 speaker reserved almost exclusively for music.
+This documentary has lots of dialog, but no huge explosions, car crashes, dinosaurs, or other subsonic frequencies in the bass channel…which leaves the LFE speaker (the “.1” in 5.1) reserved almost exclusively for music.

-I tend to pre-mix while composing, so I have a good idea of what tracks should be combined in stems.
-Using two Digidesign 192 interfaces, I run 16 outputs to a Dangerous 2 Bus summing mixer.
+I tend to pre-mix while composing, so I have a good idea of which tracks should be combined in stems.
+I run 16 outputs from my Pro Tools interface to a Dangerous 2-Bus summing mixer.
 To my ears, this setup sounds similar to an analog console and helps keep the openness and space around each instrument.
 I can group a variety of instruments in different stems to see which will give the best result.

 Further, while preparing the stem mixes I had no way of knowing exactly where the dialog would live, level-wise.
 Though I’d already composed around the dialog, I hadn’t heard the final sound mix.
 Some elements could have been added at the last minute.
 For this project, the best choice was to deliver the frequency-hogs and panning-hogs as individual tracks.

-I rendered all delays and reverbs, and printed any effects that were inherent to the sound, like filters and creative eq.
-I bussed most tracks individually to a compressor (mostly Crane Song’s Phoenix plug-in) and rendered the result.
+I rendered all delays and reverbs, and printed any effects that were inherent to the sound, like filters and creative EQ.
+I bused most tracks individually to a compressor (mostly Crane Song’s Phoenix plug-in) and rendered the result.

 In keeping with the ‘do unto others’ mantra, I tried to make the transfer from my studio to the mix room as smooth as possible.
 Communication was essential at every step of the process.